Free Victorian Art Designs: Fashion Plates from 1850-1899

 The nostalgia and Victorian designs craze was just coming in when I was a child.
 Before that, old stuff was just considered old.
 But in the early 1970s someone decided that what was old was new and exciting again, so the nostalgia craze was born.
 And it hasn't really stopped.
 Even though all the Victorian fashion plates on this page hail from the Victorian era (June 1837 to January 1901, when Queen Victoria ruled England), I amassed this collection only within the last year.

 (To see and download the Victorian fashion designs, please scroll down.
-Make sure to read the instructions in the blue box first to get the best versions of the images.)
+Make sure to read the instructions to get the best versions of the images.)

 I was 11 years old in 1970 and nowhere were nostalgia and Victoriana more present than in our house in the then-bedroom community of Van Nuys, California.
 Those familiar with that area these days might be more inclined to equate it with a smaller room in the home that features an appliance that flushes.
 But in those days Van Nuys (and the small incorporated area within it called Panorama City that I lived in) was quite nice and was labeled either middle-class or upper-middle-class, depending on who was doing the labeling.